gramener/gramex-guide/openapihandler/README.md

     Compare sum(2, 3) > sum(4)

-You can now add an OpenAPIHandler that generates an [OpenAPI JSON](https://swagger.io/specification/) for this FunctionHandler.
+You can now add an OpenAPIHandler that generates an [OpenAPI JSON][openapi] for this FunctionHandler.

 ```yaml